 With that said, whenever $d_{**}$ is large, the bounds provided by Theorem~\ref{thmPosterior} are wide, rendering the results weakly informative at best.
 Indeed, rather than a pair of wide posterior bounds, the agent would be better off with a precise Bayesian posterior, which is theoretically derivable via the simple relation

 where $p(t\mid \theta)$ can in turn be derived from the convolution of the data model $P_{\theta}$ and the privacy mechanism $P_x$ according to~\eqref{eq:marginal-data-probability}.
 In practice, however, direct computation or sampling from~\eqref{eq:posterior-precise} is not always possible or feasible.
-Difficult situations include A) when the privacy mechanism $P_x$ is not fully transparent to the analyst due to its complex dependence on $x$, whether by design or by post-processing \cite{gongTransparentPrivacyPrincipled2022}; B) when the data model $P_{\theta}$ is intractable, such as if defined algorithmically or treated as a black-box; and C) when their convolution~\eqref{eq:marginal-data-probability}, an $n$-dimensional integral, is intractable.
+Such difficulties arise in situations A) where the privacy mechanism $P_x$ is not fully transparent to the analyst due to its complex dependence on $x$, whether by design or by post-processing \cite{gongTransparentPrivacyPrincipled2022}; B) where the data model $P_{\theta}$ is intractable, such as if defined algorithmically or treated as a black-box; or C) where their convolution~\eqref{eq:marginal-data-probability}, typically an $n$-dimensional integral, is intractable.
 Under any of these situations, the analyst may still rely on Theorem~\ref{thmPosterior} to obtain bounds on their posterior.

 Despite their width, these bounds are optimal whenever $\epsilon$ is the smallest constant satisfying the Lipschitz condition \eqref{eqDPDefnLip}.
 Without adding further assumptions on $M, P_\theta$, or $\pi$, these bounds cannot be shrunk.
 (This also applies to the bounds from Sections~\ref{sec:marginal} and \ref{sec:frequentist}.
 We prove this in Section~\ref{secTight}.)
 Yet they are not necessarily tight at a given $\theta$.
-This deficiency is an inevitable consequence of our analysis, which replaced the average case, $\int p_x(t) dP_\theta(x)$), with the extremal case, $p_{x_*}(t) \exp \left[ \epsilon d_* \right]$.
+This deficiency is an inevitable consequence of our analysis, which replaced the average case, $\int p_x(t) dP_\theta(x)$, with the extremal case, $p_{x_*}(t) \exp \left( \epsilon d_* \right)$.
 Such an analysis is necessarily loose whenever there is any variation away from the extreme.
 But the analysis cannot be tightened without making assumptions about the nature of this variation -- i.e. by making further assumptions on $M, P_\theta$, or $\pi$.

 We illustrate the posterior bounds of Theorem~\ref{thmPosterior} with an example of Bayesian inference for a privatised count.

 \begin{example}[privatised single count] Suppose the database consists of a single count record $x \in \mathbb{N}$.
 We wish to query the value of $x$ after it has been \emph{clamped} to a pre-specified range $[a_0, a_1]$.
 That is, $q(x) = a_0$ if $x < a_0$, $q(x) = a_1$ if $x > a_1$, and $q(x) = x$ otherwise.
 In differentially private mechanism design, clamping can be a necessary procedure when the intended query has otherwise unbounded global sensitivity.
 Under clamping, the sensitivity is reduced to $\Delta(q) = a_1 - a_0$.